MPSFuzz/mps-fuzz-tool/README.md

 ## 0-day found by MPS-Fuzz
 * A null pointer reference on gpac2.5.0

-state: confirmed and fixed; issue number: #3340; url: https://github.com/gpac/gpac/issues/3340 (the issue has been closed)
+state: confirmed and fixed; issue number: #3340; url: https://github.com/gpac/gpac/issues/3340 (the issue has been closed).
+Newly, it has been assigned CVE-2025-61559

 * A bug with incomplete fixes on xpdf4.05

 state: confirmed and will be fixed in next version xpdf4.06; url: https://forum.xpdfreader.com/viewtopic.php?t=45228